darinz/DL/12_CV/01_fundamental_concepts.md

 - $f(x, y)$ is the intensity value for grayscale
 - $f_R, f_G, f_B$ are red, green, and blue channel values

+> **Geometric Intuition:** Think of an image as a grid, where each cell (pixel) holds a value representing brightness or color.

 ### Image Types

 #### Grayscale Images